 Ask what you can do to help

 Ask the person what you can do to help them understand you better.
-Remember that every person with a hearing loss’ experiences and challenges are unique to them.
-By asking them what works for them will help you to use specific methods that will help.
+Remember that every person with hearing loss’ experiences and challenges are unique to them.
+Asking them what works for them will help you to use specific methods that will help.

 Those affected by hearing loss will utilize different methods more than others, such as lip reading, facial expressions, etc. so it is important to focus on what will help them the most.